Tridib2510/Next-Word-Prediction/README.md

 git clone https://github.com/Tridib2510/Next-Word-Prediction.git
 cd Next-Word-Prediction
 2. Install Dependencies
 Ensure you have Python 3.6+ installed.
-Then, install the required packages:
+Then, run:

 bash
 Copy code
 pip install -r requirements.txt
 3. Run the Application
-Start the application by running:

 bash
 Copy code
 python app.py
 This will launch the application, allowing you to input text and receive next-word predictions.

 📘 Usage
-Input a Text Sequence: Type a sequence of words into the provided input field.
+Input a Text Sequence: Type a sequence of words into the input field.

-Receive Prediction: The model will process the input and predict the next most likely word.
+Receive Prediction: The model predicts the next most likely word.

-Iterate: Continue typing to receive subsequent word predictions.
+Iterate: Continue typing to get subsequent predictions.

 🧪 Training the Model
 To train the model from scratch:

-Prepare the Data: Use the hamlet.txt file or any other text corpus.
+Prepare the Data: Use hamlet.txt or any other text corpus.

-Preprocess the Text: Tokenize the text and prepare sequences suitable for LSTM training.
+Preprocess the Text: Tokenize and prepare sequences suitable for LSTM.

-Train the Model: Use the experiment.ipynb notebook to train the LSTM model.
+Train the Model: Use experiment.ipynb to train the LSTM model.

-Save the Model: After training, save the model as next_word_model.h5 for future use.
+Save the Model: Save as next_word_model.h5 for future use.

 📦 Dependencies
-The project requires the following Python packages:

 tensorflow

 numpy